-Include The KOA Massage Tools in Your Recovery Plan
+Include The KOAPRO Massage Tools in Your Recovery Plan

 Whether you’re recovering from intense training or strenuous activities, or you simply use recovery as a form of self-care, we have just the tools to help you.

-You can try our standard model called KOA Elite.
+You can try our standard model called KOAPRO.
 Its size is suitable for massaging every area of your body, including your neck, shoulders, arms, hands, legs, and feet while improving your blood circulation and making you feel relaxed.

 Want more coverage for your back and thighs?
-The KOA Full Body Massage Tool gives you more length and leverage and provides you with head-to-toe relief and relaxation.
+The KOAPRO Full Body Massage Tool gives you more length and leverage and provides you with head-to-toe relief and relaxation.

 We also offer the Platinum KOAPRO Massage & Gua Sha Tool.
 It’s a unique device that you can use for myofascial release for your active recovery or as a traditional Chinese healing method called Gua Sha for your passive recovery.